-- 12. No student may enrol in a module who does not have the prerequisite(s) for that module save with the permission of the Head of the School concerned and of the Dean of the relevant Faculty. - 13.
+- 13. No student may enrol in a module who does not have the prerequisite(s) for that module save with the permission of the Head of the School concerned and of the Dean of the relevant Faculty. - 14.
 Normally, no full-time student may enrol for a 3000 level module with fewer than 200 credits, including at least 40 at 2000 Level.
-Modules at 4000 and 5000 level may only be taken as part of an approved honours programme. - 14.
+Modules at 4000 and 5000 level may only be taken as part of an approved honours programme. - 15.
 Regular attendance (as set down in School Handbooks) is required from all students who wish to proceed in a module.
-Students who breach this requirement may be awarded 0X by the Module Board and receive no credits for the module. - 15.
-No student who has been absent from a module for three consecutive weeks shall be permitted to continue in that module, save in exceptional circumstances and with the consent of the Dean of the relevant Faculty. - 16.
-A student who is absent from classes, or withdraws from the University, for a two year period, may be required to reapply for admission and in such circumstances the Dean of the Faculty will determine the amount and nature of the credit to be awarded in respect of any previous study. - 17.
+Students who breach this requirement may be awarded 0X by the Board of Examiners and receive no credits for the module. - 16.
+No student who has been absent from a module for more than two consecutive weeks or more than 10 consecutive teaching days, or a total of 15 non-consecutive teaching days shall be permitted to continue in that module, save in exceptional circumstances and with the consent of the Dean of the relevant Faculty. - 17.
+A student who is absent from classes for a two year period, may be required to reapply for admission and in such circumstances the Dean of the relevant Faculty will determine the amount and nature of the credit to be awarded in respect of any previous study. - 18.
 To gain a pass in a module a student must perform at, or above, the standard specified in the School Handbook for that module.
-A student who gains a pass in a module shall be awarded the credits for that module. - 18.
-The method of assessment for a module shall be by examination, by assessment of coursework, or by a combination of both, or by a means of a written dissertation. - 19.
-There will be a diet of examinations at the end of each semester and there will be a reassessment diet, or other reassessment opportunity, before the end of the session. - 20.
-Students enrolled in a module proceed to an end-of-semester assessment and (if unsuccessful in the assessment) to reassessment subject to the two following requirements: - (a) where the student has fulfilled the terms and conditions of attendance and submission of work required in the School Regulations; and - (b) where the student has in the end-of-semester examination fulfilled the requirements laid down in the School Handbook.
+A student who gains a pass in a module shall be awarded the credits for that module.

-- 21. Students who fail reassessment in a module are not eligible for a further reassessment. - 22.
-The Deans, with advice from the Faculty Executive Groups, shall approve the modules which may be offered in the Faculty, and, for each module, shall determine:- - (a) the prerequisites; - (b) the method of assessment; and - (c) the credits to be awarded to a student who passes the assessment.
+- 19. The method of assessment for a module shall be by examination, by assessment of coursework, or by a combination of both, or by a means of a written dissertation. - 20.
+There will be a diet of examinations at the end of each semester and there will be a reassessment diet, or other reassessment opportunity, before the end of the session. - 21.
+Students enrolled in a module proceed to an end-of-semester assessment and (if unsuccessful in the assessment) to reassessment subject to the two following requirements: - (a) where the student has fulfilled the terms and conditions of attendance and submission of work required in the School Regulations; and - (b) where the student has in the end-of-semester examination fulfilled the requirements laid down in the School Handbook. - 22.
+Students who fail reassessment in a module are not eligible for a further reassessment. - 23.
+Once a pass grade has been achieved in a module a student cannot re-register for the module. - 24.
+The Deans, with advice from the Curriculum Approvals Group, shall approve the modules which may be offered in the Faculty, and, for each module, shall determine:- - (a) the prerequisites; - (b) the method of assessment; and - (c) the credits to be awarded to a student who passes the assessment.